cadihowley/ScummDocs/docs/games/lucasarts.md

     es  - Spanish
 ````
 :::note
-Using the language option does not change the language of the game, as this is hard-coded.
+Using the language option does not change the language of the game, as this is usually hard-coded.
 The option merely selects the appropriate font for the chosen language.
 :::
 ---